 Per our mission statement, the CCIU is focused on enhancing the lives of students and members of the community.
 As such, the photography utilized in marketing materials should emanate a feeling of promise, achievement, commitment, confidence and an overall sense of positivity.
 Although your photography selections will be determined by the needs of the individual project, generally we recommend photography, whether our own or purchased stock photography, to be lifestyle based.
 Lifestyle photography is a kind of photography which mainly aims to capture beauty in the everyday.
 It works to tell stories about people in real-life events or milestones.
 It tends to be more candid rather than staged or posed which allows viewers to feel a more raw connection to the subjects.
 Abstract photography has a time and place but is not a desired style for the IU.

 - Photography that has been captured by any representative of the IU should never be used without expressed written consent of the subject, or subject’s parent or legal guardian.
-Please utilize the following model release form (click here for Spanish version) to obtain the appropriate permissions that can then be kept on file for future use.
+Please utilize the following model release form (Spanish version of the model release form) to obtain the appropriate permissions that can then be kept on file for future use.
 Keep in mind that in a group shot, permission must be obtained for every individual in the shot.

 - The CCIU serves a very diverse audience and photography should be selected to be representative of the many ethnicities, genders, etc. that we serve.